AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/text-parser-troubleshooting.md

 ---
 # Text parser troubleshooting in [!DNL Adobe Workfront Fusion]

-Use this information if you can not get text parser to produce any output.
+Use this information if you can not get a text parser to produce any output.

 ## Access requirements